edibotopic/edibotopic-website/content/blog/survey-of-definitions.md

 state, or deprive us of access to many (implicit) definitions at once.

-In general, it's better to know what we're talking about.
+But, at a point in time, it's better to know what we're talking about than to not know, and definitions can help in this regard.
-There are many kinds of definition that can help us, and any definition that we choose does not have to remain fixed for long.

 ## Pointing